 With its Viking heritage, Icelandic history is documented through its sagas (stories), and many traditional Viking beliefs form the foundation of their culture.
 However, due to its geographical location, you will find both American and European influences.

 - Many Icelandics will catch up socially in the many swimming pools and thermal baths throughout the country.

 - If you visit a local home, it is customary to remove your shoes before entering.
 Traditional food can consist of harkal (fermented shark), svio (sheep’s head), and hvalspik (whale fat).
 If you want something closer to home, then head to Baejarins beztu, a hot dog stand operating in Reykjavik since 1937.

 Health and Safety in Iceland

 Iceland is a land of seismic and volcanic activity, which can lead to travel disruption.
-Eyjafjallajokull volcano erupted in 2010 causing major disruption to air travel due to its ash cloud.
-The Icelandic Meterological Office website provides updates on seismic activity.
+Eyjafjallajokull volcano erupted in 2010, causing major disruption to air travel due to its ash cloud.
+The Icelandic Meteorological Office website provides updates on seismic activity.

 Want to earn $10,000 towards your gap year?